For more information contact: Patti Nardini

 Droughts stress residential landscaping and town water facilities.
 In 2016, 168 communities in Massachusetts faced restrictions on nonessential outdoor water use - 47% of the Cities and Towns in the state.
 There is no restriction on rainwater use.

 Ashland chose to work with the Great American Rain Barrel Co., a local food importing company that has been re-purposing shipping drums into Rain Barrels since 1988.
 Last year 30% of Massachusetts Cities and Towns partnered with The Great American Rain Barrel Co, selling over 3000 barrels.
 Great American Rain Barrel Co is an approved vendor by the MASSDEP for the state since 2010.
-Barrels are being offer to residents for $55 and will be available for pick up on April 10th at the Ashland DPW, 20 Ponderosa Road, Ashland, MA.
+Barrels are being offered to residents for $55 and will be available for pick up on March 23rd at the Ashland DPW, 20 Ponderosa Road, Ashland, MA.
 To participate in the Town Water Program and find out more about the barrels, please visit: www.ashlandmass.com and search for rain barrel order form.